Hazardous Materials Cooperative Research Program Overview

 Proposals, submitted by potential research contractors in response to HMCRP RFPs, are evaluated by the project panels.
 The evaluation considers the following: (1) the proposer's demonstrated understanding of the problem; (2) the merit of the proposed research approach and experiment design; (3) experience, qualifications, and objectivity of the research team in the same or closely related areas; (4) the plan for promoting application of results; (5) the proposer's plan for participation of Disadvantaged Business Enterprises—small firms owned and controlled by minorities or women; and (6) the adequacy of the facilities.

-Selected agencies perform research under contract to the National Academies, guided by the Procedural Manual for Contractors Conducting Research in the Transportation Research Board's Cooperative Research Programs
+Selected agencies perform research under contract to the Academies, guided by the Procedural Manual for Contractors Conducting Research in the Transportation Research Board's Cooperative Research Programs

 .
 Guidance for the preparation of final reports for submission to the HMCRP can be found in Chapter 5 of the Procedural Manual